Photo: Lennart Johansson

 Choose the right materials and take care of the remains when you build and renovate.
 This way your projects will be more climate smart.

 Whether you build something new or renovate something old, you probably need many different materials and chemical products.
+Not all products are harmless, here we give you tips on how to think.

 Choose the right material